Children’s Books Winter Wonders

 We live in northern California, and our experience of snow is going to Yosemite or Lake Tahoe.
 You may live in a part of the world where outside right now it’s a freezing cold landscape.
 Or, it may be palm trees waving in the breeze and not a snowflake in sight.

-Children’s books, without having to put on jackets and snow boots, transport us to mythical journeys in winter landscapes, the poetry of snow, true stories of Antarctica, the beauty and wildlife of winter woods, joy and imagination of a city changed by snow overnight.
+Children’s books, without having to put on jackets and snow boots, transport us to mythical journeys in winter landscapes, the poetry of snow, a true story of Antarctica, the beauty and wildlife of winter woods, joy and imagination of a city changed by snow overnight.

 • When the Sea Turned to Silver by Grace Lin.